google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 If it is not defined, the default value is `cache`.
 You should ensure that the runners share the access to the cache.

-For coverage reports and corpus, you need to set up another git repository.
+For coverage reports and corpus, it is recommended to set up another git repository.
 You need to create a project access token for this repository, with `read_repository` and `write_repository` rights.
 And this token should be used from the fuzzed repository as a CI/CD variable.
-You can name this variable as you like, in the following example it is `CFL_TOKEN`.
+You can name this variable as you like, in the following example it is named `CFL_TOKEN`.
 This variable should be defined as masked to avoid leaks.
 Last, you need to setup these variables in `.gitlab-ci.yml` :
 ```